AssetFetch/spec/spec.md

 When receiving the metadata of several implementations of an asset from a provider, the client SHOULD perform the following steps:

-1. Analyze the implementations and decide if there is one (or multiple) that it can handle.
-2. If multiple implementations are deemed acceptable, choose one to *actually* import.
+1. Analyze the implementations and decide if there is one (or multiple) that it can handle and choose one to *actually* import.
-3. Run the import, which entails:
-   1. Dedicate a space in its local storage for the asset implementation.
-This is almost always a directory on disk but could theoretically also be another means of storage in a proprietary database system.
 2. Perform all required unlocking queries based on the information in the `unlock_queries` datablock and references in the `file_fetch.download` datablocks.
+3. Allocating local storage for the component files.
-   3. Fetch and store all files for all components using the instructions in their `store.*` datablocks.
+4. Fetch and store all files for all components using the instructions in their `store.*` datablocks.
-   4. Handle the component files using the instructions in their `role.*`, `format.*` and other datablocks.
+5. Handle the component files using the instructions in their `role.*`, `format.*` and other datablocks.
+This also includes special relationships between components defined in the metadata.

 ## 8.2.
 Implementation analysis